DebasishMaji/git_mentor/README.md

    Review history:
         Browse and inspect the evolution of project files

-        git log: Lists version history for the current branch
+        git log (Lists version history for the current branch)

         git log --follow [file] (Lists version history for the file, including renames)